Call of the Night: Anime

 In November 2021, an official website opened to announce an anime television series adaptation produced by Liden Films.
-It is directed by Tomoyuki Itamura, with Tetsuya Miyanishi serving as chief director for the first season, Michiko Yokote writing the series' scripts, Haruka Sagawa designing the characters and serving as chief animation director, and Yoshiaki Dewa composing the music.
+It was directed by Tomoyuki Itamura, with Tetsuya Miyanishi serving as chief director for the first season, Michiko Yokote writing the series' scripts, Haruka Sagawa designing the characters and serving as chief animation director, and Yoshiaki Dewa composing the music.
 The first season aired from July 8 to September 30, 2022, on Fuji TV's Noitamina programming block.
 (Note: Fuji TV listed the series premiere as airing on July 7 at 24:55, which is effectively July 8 at 12:55 a.m.
 JST.)
 The opening theme song is "Daten" (堕天), while the ending theme song is "Yofukashi no Uta" (よふかしのうた), both performed by Creepy Nuts.
 The duo also performed the insert song "Loss Time" (ロスタイム, Rosu Taimu).

 At the Fuji TV Anime Lineup Press Conference 2024 event in March 2024, a second season was announced, which aired from July 4 to September 19, 2025, on the same programming block on Fuji TV and its affiliates.
 The opening theme song is "Mirage", while the ending theme song is "Nemure" (眠れ), both also performed by Creepy Nuts.

-Sentai Filmworks licensed the series for streaming on Hidive in North America, Europe, Oceania, and selected Latin American and Asian territories, which at their Otakon panel in July 2022, announced that the series would also receive an English dub, which began streaming on September 8 of the same year.
-Sentai Filmworks also licensed the second season for streaming on Hidive, with the English dub beginning its streaming on September 3 of the same year.
+Sentai Filmworks licensed the series for streaming on Hidive in North America, Europe, Oceania, and selected Latin American and Asian territories, which at their Otakon panel in July 2022, announced that the series would also receive an English dub, which premiered on September 8 of the same year.
+Sentai Filmworks also licensed the second season for streaming on Hidive, with the English dub premiering on September 3 of the same year.